maxime-tournier/maxime-tournier.github.com/notes/cps.md

 # CPS (call-by-value)

-Converting from the Direct Style (DS) call-by-value lambda calculus to Continuation-Passing-Style (CPS) is pretty straightforward: each converted term is an abstraction that accepts a *continuation*
-$$\kappa$$ representing the rest of the program, and applies it where
+Converting from the Direct Style (DS) call-by-value lambda calculus to Continuation-Passing-Style (CPS) is pretty straightforward: each converted term is an abstraction that accepts an extra *continuation* parameter $$\kappa$$ representing the rest of the program, and applies it where needed:
-needed:

 $$\newcommand{cps}[1]{[\![#1]\!]}
 \newcommand{app}[2]{\left(#1\ #2\right)}